grassrootseconomics/docs.grassecon.org/docs/edu/training.md

-* _In the last exercise we have seen that a CIC needs to be managed properly such that the trade is balanced to some degree.
-Each person was issued with 100 CIC because they were backing it with 100 Ksh of their goods and services._
+* _In the last exercise we have seen that a CAV needs to be managed properly such that the trade is balanced to some degree.
+Each person was issued with 100 CAV because they were backing it with 100 Ksh of their goods and services._
-* _If someone spent 100 CIC on tomatoes, while promising to redeem them later for shoe repair - they are pre-selling their shoe repair for tomatoes._
+* _If someone spent 100 CAV on tomatoes, while promising to redeem them later for shoe repair - they are pre-selling their shoe repair for tomatoes._
 * _There are important elements I will discuss now and you can ask questions, then we will do some exercise to understand how this works. _
-* **_Community backing: without it, the CIC cannot work.
-Business people and community members make a promise of how much CIC they will accept, and for what goods and at what Kenyan Shillings value.
-For example, the shopkeeper might be willing to accept 2,000 CIC for 2,000 ksh worth of locally-grown vegetables.
-She might not be willing to accept any CIC or only a small percentage of the price in CIC for the packaged goods that are imported.
-We will do an exercise where all of us make promises of how much CIC we are willing to accept._**
+* **_Community backing: without it, the CAV cannot work.
+Business people and community members make a promise of how much CAV they will accept, and for what goods and at what Kenyan Shillings value.
+For example, the shopkeeper might be willing to accept 2,000 CAV for 2,000 ksh worth of locally-grown vegetables.
+She might not be willing to accept any CAV or only a small percentage of the price in CAV for the packaged goods that are imported.
+We will do an exercise where all of us make promises of how much CAV we are willing to accept._**
-* _Committed community backing means that the CIC issuing community group is committed to redeeming any tokens they spend and maintaining a **zero trade balance (spending = redemption)** over time.
-In other words, the shopkeeper is committing to spending **and** accepting the CICs with other community members, not just spending **or** accepting them. _
+* _Committed community backing means that the CAV issuing community group is committed to redeeming any tokens they spend and maintaining a **zero trade balance (spending = redemption)** over time.
+In other words, the shopkeeper is committing to spending **and** accepting the CAVs with other community members, not just spending **or** accepting them. _
 * _Commitments of goods and services serve several purposes.
-They limit how many CICs can be created while also allowing CICs to be exchanged for those goods and services. _
+They limit how many CAVs can be created while also allowing CAVs to be exchanged for those goods and services. _
-* _You can imagine the reserve of commitments as a seed bank, at which, after a deposit of seeds you get a share slip (CIC) that allows you to pull seeds back out in the future.
-When there are very few seeds in the bank then there are very few CICs in circulation._
+* _You can imagine the reserve of commitments as a seed bank, at which, after a deposit of seeds you get a share slip (CAV) that allows you to pull seeds back out in the future.
+When there are very few seeds in the bank then there are very few CAVs in circulation._
-* _Of course, nothing will compensate for people who spend CIC but don’t accept it back.
+* _Of course, nothing will compensate for people who spend CAV but don’t accept it back.
 So there are some important ways that you as community members will need to take care of your currency and we will also have a discussion about what would work for your group after we do that exercise._
-* **_Important caution: If you continue to care for the CIC properly, you will have a long-term economic impact to create an independent community.
-If you treat a CIC as “free money” and are careless, the CIC circulation will slow and eventually stop flowing and also create resentment against the people who took advantage of the situation at other people’s expense. _**
+* **_Important caution: If you continue to care for the CAV properly, you will have a long-term economic impact to create an independent community.
+If you treat a CAV as “free money” and are careless, the CAV circulation will slow and eventually stop flowing and also create resentment against the people who took advantage of the situation at other people’s expense. _**

 ### Exercise: Community Commitment

 In this exercise, the community will explore the levels of commitment of the participants in the community currency.
-You will be asking people to really think about what they can commit and accept if the community were to adopt a CIC, so these commitments should be “real” in that the participants will be able to actually accept and spend CIC if the project goes forward.
-The participants should see themselves as the CIC issuing group who own the program and will be starting the circulation of their CIC in the community.
+You will be asking people to really think about what they can commit and accept if the community were to adopt a CAV, so these commitments should be “real” in that the participants will be able to actually accept and spend CAV if the project goes forward.
+The participants should see themselves as the CAV issuing group who own the program and will be starting the circulation of their CAV in the community.

-At this point, people may be experiencing some level of skepticism about whether this will work, and whether they may end up losing money or products while accepting the CIC.
+At this point, people may be experiencing some level of skepticism about whether this will work, and whether they may end up losing money or products while accepting the CAV.
 This is normal.
 Allow them to express those concerns and then try the exercises.
 After the exercises, have an open discussion to have them discuss their concerns and see how they can support one another to address the issues that might come up.

 #### Materials